charlieschwabacher/subtree/README.md

 - to provide a **simple, familiar, human friendly api**

-- **not to be coupled to React** - data can easily be shared between react and other parts of an app, or between multiple top level react components in different parts of a page.
+- **not to be coupled** to react - data can easily be shared between react and other parts of an app, or between multiple top level react components in different parts of a page.